zgrossbart/jdd/threat_model/README.md

 JSONDiff doesn't load or store any data as any part of operation.
 As a result it doesn't supply encryption in transit or encryption at rest because there's no data to encrypt.

+JSONDiff has no possibility for SQL injection or other database injection attacks because it has no data stores.

 The `proxy.php` service will load data from other sites, but that service has no special access and can only load data that is already publicly available on the Internet.
 This service will load data encryped with SSL if the location of that data is specified to use SSL.

 All data served by the `proxy.php` file is encrypted with SSL.